 I am Lucy Farrell and I joined Oulder Hill as an Assistant Headteacher in September 2013.
 My main responsibilities are supporting and managing staff involved with all key Students in Years 8-10.
 This involves monitoring and supporting their academic achievements, behaviour, well being and social and emotional skills.
 I also lead on the whole school careers education, information, advice and guidance (CEIAG).
 In addition, I am also an Expressive Arts and Physical Education teacher.
 I have a real passion for teaching and enjoy being in the studio and sports hall being creative and active.
 I believe developing self esteem and confidence is a vital part of every child’s life.

 My name is Danny Armitage and as a former student I have long been associated with Oulder Hill, and the community that the school serves.
 It gives me a great sense of pride to now work here and to be a part of a strong and committed staff that strive to have a similar impact on our young people as my teachers did on me.
-My role within school encompasses a number of non-teaching areas, including Behaviour Management Strategies, Stakeholder Engagement, Marketing, Events, Health and Safety and our Extended School provision whilst also line managing a number of support services.
+My role within school encompasses a number of non-teaching areas, including Behaviour Management Strategies, Support Staff Performance Development, Stakeholder Engagement, Marketing, Events, Health and Safety and our Extended School provision whilst also line managing the school’s support services.
 In addition I have responsibility for overseeing our excellent Year 7 team and the transition of students from primary school.
 I particularly enjoy playing an active role as a mentor and coach to the students who require additional support to achieve their ambitions.
 We have a wonderful staff team here and it is a pleasure and a privilege to work alongside them and our students every day to ensure the success of both the individuals and our school as a whole.